codenvibes/CLOUD/GENERAL CLOUD CONCEPTS/03 THE BENEFITS OF USING CLOUD SERVICES.md

 ==Reliability is the ability of a system to recover from failures and continue to function.== The cloud, by virtue of its decentralized design, naturally supports a reliable and resilient infrastructure.
 With a decentralized design, the cloud enables you to have resources deployed in regions around the world.
 With this global scale, even if one region has a catastrophic event other regions are still up and running.
 You can design your applications to automatically take advantage of this increased reliability.
 In some cases, your cloud environment itself will automatically shift to a different region for you, with no action needed on your part.

+---

 ## Predictability

 Predictability in the cloud lets you move forward with confidence.
 Predictability can be focused on performance predictability or cost predictability.
-Both performance and cost predictability are heavily influenced by the Microsoft Azure Well-Architected Framework.
-Deploy a solution built around this framework and you have a solution whose cost and performance are predictable.

 ### Performance